-What AI Means For Lawyers, Law Firms, And The Future of Legal Work
+What AI Means For Solo Lawyers, Small Law Firms And The Future of Legal Work

-As a lawyer who runs a law firm, I’m somewhat reluctantly accepting that AI can now do a lot more things better, faster, and cheaper than I can.
+As a solo practitioner lawyer who runs a small law firm, I’m somewhat reluctantly accepting that AI can now do a lot more things better, faster, and cheaper than I can.

 Fighting that feels pretty futile.

-I’m seeing the changes play out in our legal practice in real time.
+I’m seeing the changes play out in our legal practice in real time, in terms of efficiency and in terms of its value as an advisor on all manners of things.

-What I’m seeing is also being validated by what I hear from my colleagues and law students alike.
+What I’m seeing is also being validated by what I hear from my solo practitioner colleagues and my law students alike.

-These shifts have serious implications not just for what it means to be a lawyer, but for how we run our legal business going forward.
+These shifts have serious implications not just for what it means to be a lawyer, but for how we run our small law firm businesses going forward.

-For me, it’s now more about working out what machines can’t do and may never be able to, and making sure that’s where our value sits.
+For me, it’s now more about working out what machines can’t do and may never be able to, and making sure that’s where our value sits in providing a more specialised legal practice.

 It is difficult, but it is where most of my attention and focus sits these days.